Plane cubic curve: Weierstrass normal form

-by by a projective transformation, or equivalently by a change of projective coordinates.
-The parameters $a|$ and $b$ may belong to the field of definition of the cubic even if the projective transdormation may require to work over an algebraic extension of the field of definition.
+by a projective transformation, or equivalently by a change of projective coordinates.
+The parameters $a|$ and $b$ may belong to the field of definition of the cubic even if the projective transformation may require to work over an algebraic extension of the field of definition.
 Over the real numbers, a real projective transformation is always possible.

 For this change of coordinates one can proceed as follows.